Guide to Certificated Locations

 Sammy Faircloth and her family at one of their favourite CLs – Lyndor in Herefordshire

-Open solely to Caravan and Motorhome Club members, CLs can be found in diverse locations across the country, from working farms to golf courses, and fisheries to the grounds of public houses.
-In fact there are more than 2,200 such sites, each of which will have been inspected by representatives from the Club.
+Open solely to Caravan and Motorhome Club members, Certificated Locations can be found in diverse locations across the country, from working farms to golf courses, and fisheries to the grounds of public houses.
+In fact, there are more than 2,200 such sites, each of which have been inspected by representatives from the Club.

-If you are looking for a CL in a particular region, or with specific facilities or attractions nearby, there is a search tool on the website to help you find the right spot (visit camc.com/cls).
+If you are looking for a CL in a particular region, or with specific facilities or attractions nearby, use our handy search tool.
 To book your CL pitch you will need to contact the owner directly – details can be found on the website or in your Sites Directory and Handbook.

 The facilities available on CLs vary considerably, so double check before booking that a location meets your requirements.
 Some offer electric hook-up and washroom facilities, while others encourage back-to-basics camping.
 All, however, offer access to drinking water, a chemical waste emptying point and refuse disposal.